 Sometimes it became downright scary.
 While on the train, we had groups of young men yell at us, “Fascist Americans go home!” and “World War III — America will bring about World War III!”
 It reminded me of the 2000 election, when Matthew and I were traveling in England.
 Everywhere we went, Brits besieged us, questioning American intelligence in electing Bush over Gore.
 On one memorable occasion, we even had food thrown at us in a tearoom.
 Not one of our most enjoyable travel moments.

-Now, as back then (when given the chance), we tried to explain the American voting system and that both men won by virtue of electoral votes, not popular votes.
+Now, as back then (when given the chance), we tried to explain the American voting system and that both Bush and Trump had won by virtue of electoral votes, not popular votes.
 Still, the narrow margins speak for themselves: almost half the country apparently feels comfortable with a president who is backed by the KKK, white supremacists, and misogynist Twitter groups using the hashtags #NextFakeTrumpVictim and #RepealThe19th” (the right to vote for women.)

 Such blatant backwards thinking is shocking for liberal minded Scandinavians.
 Many Norwegians said things like, “We looked to America for reason, for fairness, for a model of how things should be.
 No longer.”
 And many noted that, “We have our own problems with populism as a reaction to immigration here in Europe.
 But how can America be so hardline about immigration?
 It’s a nation made up almost entirely of immigrants!
 That’s why people go there.
 Because as an immigrant, they have the chance for the American Dream.”